 By January 1st 2008, another website that tracked only first tier endorsements showed Romney still had the greatest support, with 41 total tier one endorsements, while McCain had 32 and Huckabee had 5.*

-*Counts, such as those given in the above references, may not be exact.
-For example, subtotals included Senator Lott who resigned from Senator McCain's campaign, but not Senator Craig who resigned from Governor Romney's and a subsequent list missed Rep. Mulvaney's (R-SC) Romney endorsement.
 Also of note, these are endorsements of public figures, including elected officials.
 Many private citizens whose name and face are not known to the public came out in favor of or endorsed one candidate or another, but in the end their voice matters most in the election booth.

 Sen. McCain won the election, and emphasized support he had among individuals in different groups, such as the military.
 In January 2008, when a talk show host had on his show a former secretary of defense (a visible public figure) who endorsed McCain, the host joked that at least someone endorsed Senator McCain.